 Written in conjunction with Paul Joyce

-Published by Trinity Mirror Sport Media and is available from here
+Published by Trinity Mirror Sport Media

 In essence this is a happy story because Gary Ablett was able to play football at a high level for many years.
 But it is not a story with a happy ending because, as everyone knows, Gary sadly did not survive long enough to see his words published.
 It is immediately clear, however, that the bulk of this book had already been written before the final stages of cancer took over to claim the life of a man who was still only in his mid-forties.
 All ghostwriter Paul Joyce and Jacqueline Ablett had to do was tie up a few loose ends and prepare the manuscript for publication, a task that must have been incredibly difficult for Gary’s widow as she tried to come to terms with her loss.
 Her bravery and that of her children come through as much as her husband’s in this book, especially in the moving chapter she added to the end called simply “A Light Shines On”.
 Plus there are emotional tributes from friends, colleagues and family members that make it very clear what a big role Gary Ablett played in their lives and how much they respected him and how highly they valued the contribution he had made to their own lives.
 This is a book that would have been published anyway, irrespective of the way things turned out.
 The way I read it “The Game Of My Life” isn’t about any particular match that Ablett played in, although there is an obvious clue in that title to the winning F.A. cup finals he appeared in for the two Merseyside clubs in 1989 and 1995.
 Many professional footballers can look back at one particular match that changed their lives.
 But perhaps the reality is that the game of Gary Ablett’s life wasn’t a football match at all but the way he fought for his own life with dignity and courage in the face of an aggressive and indiscriminate disease that would eventually claim him as another victim.